Factory Inventory Management: Common Issues and Their Practical Solutions

 Left unchecked, they represent a silent drain on both financial resources and operational efficiency.

-1. Proactive Inventory Management
+I. Proactive Inventory Management

-2. Secondary Marketplace
+II.
+Secondary Marketplace

 When inventory obsolescence occurs, a secondary marketplace offers two benefits.
-Companies with outdated parts can sell them to industries that still use them or recover value and reduce waste through component harvesting and recycling
+Companies with outdated parts can sell them to industries that still use them or recover value and reduce waste through component harvesting and recycling.

 5. Component Obsolescence